Albert Betts, Jr.

 Texas Insurance Checking Office, Inc.

-The Council owns, but does not manage, the Texas Insurance Checking Office (TICO), which is the statistical agent designated by the Texas Department of Insurance (TDI) to collect the data on automobile and residential property under TDI's statistical plans.
+ICT owns, but does not manage, the Texas Insurance Checking Office (TICO), which is the statistical agent designated by the Texas Department of Insurance (TDI) to collect the data on automobile and residential property under TDI's statistical plans.

 TICO also provides manual coding and statistical reporting services for commercial lines and residential property insurance.